Patents With a Purpose

 The Cargo Theft App monitors cargo in trucks to prevent theft and aid recovery.
 It uses artificial intelligence (AI) that compares photos from before and after a theft.
 Electronic chain of custody features ensure an authorized entity picks up the cargo.

-In Wildlife Defender, AI models review aerial imagery to identify building footprints on property parcels and assess the proximity of vegetation.
+In Wildfire Defender, AI models review aerial imagery to identify building footprints on property parcels and assess the proximity of vegetation.
 This generates a defensible space adherence score based on established guidelines, which the app uses to create a wildfire risk map.

 Intelligent Imagery applies computer vision models to aerial image data to determine a building’s footprint and characteristics, which it compares with public data for accuracy.